edge-servers/immunity-monitoring/README.rst

 1. Initialize your custom module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first thing you need to do in order to extend any *openwisp-monitoring* app is create
+The first thing you need to do in order to extend any *immunity-monitoring* app is create
-a new django app which will contain your custom version of that *openwisp-monitoring* app.
+a new django app which will contain your custom version of that *immunity-monitoring* app.

 A django app is nothing more than a
 `python package <https://docs.python.org/3/tutorial/modules.html#packages>`_